claudio-silva/grunt-angular-builder/README.md

 For debug builds, it generates a loader script for the original javascript and CSS source files.

-You may also use this plugin for building javascript projects that are not AngularJS based.
-In that case, as the build-tool will not be able to automatically determine the relations between the source files, you will have to annotate them with buid-directives.
+You may also use this plugin for building javascript projects that are not AngularJS based, by manually defining inclusion patterns and the relationships between your files.
-See the [Wiki](../../wiki) for more info.

-**WARNING: this project is in a early state.
-It's not recommended for use yet!**
+**WARNING: this project is still in a early state.
+The API may still change.
+Use at your own risk!**

 ## Features